 your intention is to change something for the better, thus to create a better future.

-Proactivity begins with recognizing that a current trajectory – your own, your team’s, your company’s – is not good enough, or downright bad, and deciding to make a course correction.
+Proactivity begins with recognizing that a current trajectory – your own, your team’s, your company’s, your country’s – is not good enough, or downright bad, and deciding to make a course correction.
 More concretely, proactivity means solving or preventing problems and identifying and capturing opportunities, en route to a future that is better than if you had not changed course.

 Our research suggests that truly proactive leadership is a rare bird.
 In one study, for example, we interviewed 75 chief executive officers in several countries including the U.S. and asked them to tell us their work goals.
 Of the over 2,000 goals they mentioned, the vast majority were business-as-usual, maintenance goals such as “keeping customers,” “surviving” and “holding onto good employees.”
 Only a very few, such as “building a new factory,” “finding a new international partner” and “being a leader in changing how the marketplace works” were notably proactive in ways that could dramatically change their companies’ trajectories.